 In September 2016 the City entered into an agreement to lease a building to a local business for use as a restaurant.
 The lease is for a period of 2 years starting on December 1, 2016 with annual rents of \$9,600 payable in monthly installments of \$800.
-The lessee has the option to renew the lease for an additional 24 month period upon written notice to the City 60 days prior to the expiration of the original lease and agreement of both parties to a monthly payment to be determined at that time.
+The lessee has the option to renew the lease for an additional 24-month period upon written notice to the City 60 days prior to the expiration of the original lease and agreement of both parties to a monthly payment to be determined at that time.
+During this fiscal year both parties agreed to extend this lease for another 24 months.

-In October 1998 and November 1999 the City entered into agreements to lease certain parcels of land for placement of cellular transmission towers.
+In October 1998 and November 1999, the City entered into agreements to lease certain parcels of land for placement of cellular transmission towers.
 Details of each of these agreements are as follows:

 The October 1998 agreement is for an initial period of 5 years with the option to renew the lease for an additional 4 periods of 5 years each automatically unless the lessee notifies the lessor within 30 days of the end of the period.
 Payments under this agreement are due in May of each year.
-Annual rental payments for the fourth and final renewal period is schedules to be \$11,544 per year.
+Annual rental payments for the fourth and final renewal period is scheduled to be \$11,544 per year.